Arabian Nights (miniseries): Ali Baba and the Forty Thieves

 The first story told by Scheherazade is that of Ali Baba and the Forty Thieves.
-Ali Baba (Rufus Sewell) is a poor peasant from Damascus who finds a magical cave where the loot is stolen by the Forty Thieves, a tribe of murderous bandits that have plagued the kingdom.
+Ali Baba is a poor peasant from Damascus who finds a magical cave where the loot is stolen by the Forty Thieves, a tribe of murderous bandits that have plagued the kingdom.
 Using the magic words "Open Sesame!", Ali enters the cave and takes the treasure.
-When Ali tells his brother Cassim (Andy Serkis) about the cave, Cassim demands his own share and goes to the cave himself where he is discovered and killed by the leader of the Forty Thieves, the infamous Black Coda (Tchéky Karyo).
+When Ali tells his brother Cassim about the cave, Cassim demands his own share and goes to the cave himself where he is discovered and killed by the leader of the Forty Thieves, the infamous Black Coda.

 Ali Baba finds Cassim's body hung-up by the Forty Thieves as a warning to others.
-With the help of his newly hired servant, Morgiana (Amira Casar), Ali takes down the body and gives Cassim a lavish funeral.
+With the help of his newly hired servant, Morgiana, Ali takes down the body and gives Cassim a lavish funeral.
 This alerts Black Coda and the Forty Thieves to the fact that Cassim was not alone in taking their treasure.

 Black Coda discovers that Ali Baba and Morgiana are living in a lubricious estate in Damascus and devises a plan to kill all in the household.
 The Forty Thieves enter the city hidden in oil barrels which are placed outside Ali's estate where they wait for nightfall.
 Before they can strike, Morgiana discovers the barrels and rolls them down to the bottom of a hill where the dazed Forty Thieves are arrested (and later hanged) by the city guards, although Black Coda escapes.

 To celebrate their victory, Ali Baba hosts a feast.
 Morgiana performs an exotic dance for Ali Baba during which she stabs one of the guests, killing him.
 She removes the man's false beard, revealing him to be Black Coda.
 Awed by her loyalty, Ali Baba marries Morgiana.